ezrahall1/creating-cloud-phone-system-using-3CX/README.md

 <h2>Description</h2>
 This project demonstrate how to use AWS to host a phone system in the cloud.
 To stay within the free tier I used 3CX  extension number instead of using Amazon Chime.
-There is a step by step guide on how to successfully complete this project.
 <br />